Glossary of Myeloma Terms and Definitions

 Plasma: The liquid part of the blood in which red blood cells, white blood cells, and platelets are suspended.

-Plasma cells: Special white blood cells that produce antibodies (immunoglobulins).
+Plasma cells: Special white blood cells that produce antibodies.
 Myeloma is a cancer of the plasma cells.
-Malignant plasma cells are called myeloma cells.
 In myeloma, malignant plasma cells produce abnormal antibodies that lack the ability to fight infection.
-These abnormal antibodies are the monoclonal protein, or M-protein, that functions as a tumor marker for myeloma.
+These abnormal antibodies are the monoclonal protein (M-protein) that functions as a tumor marker for myeloma.
 The presence of malignant plasma cells in the bone marrow can lead to organ and tissue damage (anemia, kidney damage, bone disease, and nerve damage).